microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/importedprojects.md

 For example, you should be able to build the project by using the command `swift build --configuration release`.
 - A `Dockerfile` file is generated.
 It runs the application that was built by using `Dockerfile-tools`.

+## Generic Docker projects

+If you have a Dockerized application that doesn't fit an existing template, you can still import the project into Microclimate by selecting the **Docker** import option.
+For the application state detection to work, the Dockerfile needs to include an `EXPOSE` instruction to point to the port that is used to determine whether the project is running.

 ## Importing in IBM Cloud Private